sdat2/seager19/docs/DOCS.md

 ## How to create Sphinx docs

-With the dev environment activated, and Sphinx installed you can create the html version by running the following command from this directory:
+With the dev environment activated, and Sphinx installed you can create the html version by running the following command from this `docs` directory:

 ```
 make html